glotzerlab/signac/doc/projects.rst

 Data Space Operations
 =====================

+A central goal of maintaining a **signac** data space is to ease the process of operating on this data.
-It is highly recommended to divide individual modifications of your project's data space into distinct functions.
+While **signac**'s flexibility enables multiple paradigms of data access and modification, in order to maintain well-defined and clearly segmented workflow it is highly recommended to divide individual modifications of your project's data space into distinct functions.
-In this context, a *data space operation* is defined as a function with the primary argument being an instance of :py:class:`~.Project.Job`.
+With this in mind, we define a *data space operation* as a function whose primary argument is an instance of :py:class:`~.Project.Job`.

-That means, the initialization of a *job*, either implicitly or explicitly, is always the first data space operation.
+In this context, the initialization of a *job* is always the first data space operation.

-For demonstration purposes we are going to initialize a data space with two numbers ``a`` and ``b`` from 0 to 25, calculate the product of these two numbers and store the result in a file called ``product.txt``.
+To demonstrate this concept, we initialize a data space with two numbers ``a`` and ``b`` from 0 to 25, calculate the product of these two numbers, and then store the result in a file called ``product.txt``.

-First, we define our product function:
+First, we define our primary data space operation, the product function:

 .. code-block:: python